The Hidden Truth About Biotin and Acne: What You Need to Know

 If you’re serious about clearing your skin, it’s best to stop any hair/skin/nails supplements for at least 4–6 weeks and monitor your skin’s response.
 Focus instead on:

-✅ A balanced diet✅ A consistent, acne-safe skincare routine✅ Supplements that are truly acne-safe (no biotin, iodine, or triggers)
+✅ Supplements that are truly acne-safe (no biotin, iodine, or other triggers)

 Need help checking if your current supplements or products are breaking you out?
 Use our free Pore-Clogging Ingredient Checker to copy and paste ingredient lists and identify potential culprits.